 Sleeping bag shape

-When it comes to shape, the mummy sleepy bag is arguably a better choice for this trek than the rectangular or semi-rectangular bags as it weighs the least and the narrow foot end will keep your feet warmer.
+When it comes to shape, the mummy sleepy bag is arguably a better choice for this trek than the rectangular or semi-rectangular bags, as it weighs the least, and the narrow foot end will keep your feet warmer.

 A mummy-shaped sleeping bag

 However, if you know you get claustrophobic in a narrow space, then work with who you are!
-You might also like to source a bag with a hood and stash pocket.
+You might also like to source a bag with a hood and a stash pocket.

-Some companies have the option of two different lengths to each sleeping bag.
+Some companies have the option of two different lengths for each sleeping bag.
 If you’re on the shorter side of humanity, a shorter bag is better as there’ll be less air at the bottom of the bag needing to be heated up.

-Finally, an important Annapurna Circuit packing list item that that's easy to forget until the last second is a compression sack for your sleeping bag.
+Finally, an important Annapurna Circuit packing list item that's easy to forget until the last second is a compression sack for your sleeping bag.
 You’ll definitely need one, as winter sleeping bags are bulky.
 A quality bag should come with one, but if it doesn’t, why not suggest the retailer throw one in?
 And if you inherited a bag with a sack, the good news is that you can buy them separately.

 Sleeping bags in compression sacks